 Now that I knew I had a starter herd coming soon, this was the perfect time to rename and rebrand the farm.
 And so, White Pine Bison was born.

 Finally, it was time to pick up our starter bison herd from Bison du Nord.
 We stayed for a couple days to help with their yearly round-up.
-We learned a lot and we had a lot of fun!
-We released our herd into their new home on November 30, 2019.
+We learned a lot and we had much fun!
+We released our herd into their new home, our 8-acre pen, on November 30, 2019.
+It was official., we were now bison farmers!

 Our small bison herd consists of three young females and one young bull, named Hercules.
 They live in their 8-acre pen while we make improvements around the farm that will enable us to expand their home.
 The vegetation in their pen provides a natural dewormer.
 Our bison are 100% grass-fed and raised in a quiet and stress-free environment.